solana-foundation/developer-content/content/guides/token-2022/immutable-owner.md

 );
 ```

-We then initialize the Immutable Owner extension for the given token account.
+We then initialize the Immutable Owner extension for the given account.
 It's important to note that this can only be done for accounts that have not been initialized yet.

 ```javascript
 const initializeAccountInstruction = createInitializeAccountInstruction(